Public library: Research assistance

 Librarians at most public libraries provide reference and research help to the general public.
 This can include assisting students in finding reliable sources for papers and presentations; helping the public find answers to questions or evidence in a debate; or providing resources related to a specific event or topic.
 Reference assistance is usually provided through a reference interview which is usually conducted at a public reference desk but may also be conducted by telephone or online.
 Reference librarians may also help patrons develop an appropriate bibliography or works cited page for an academic paper.
 Depending on the size of the library, there may be multiple reference desks that deal with different topics.
 Large public, academic or research libraries may employ librarians that are experts in specific topics or subjects.
 Often the children's section in a public library has its own reference desk.
 At a smaller library, circulation and reference may occur at the same desk.

 The Internet has had a significant effect on the availability and delivery of reference services.
 Many reference works, such as the Encyclopædia Britannica, have moved entirely online, and the way people access and use these works has changed dramatically in recent decades.
 The rise of search engines and crowd-sourced resources such as Wikipedia have transformed the reference environment.
 In addition to the traditional reference interview, reference librarians have an increasing role in providing access to digitized reference works (including the selection and purchase of databases not available to the general public) and ensuring that references are reliable and presented in an academically acceptable manner.
 Librarians also have a role in teaching information literacy, so that patrons can find, understand and use information and finding aids like search engines, databases and library catalogs: for instance, patrons who lack access to expensive academic subscriptions can be taught to Unpaywall to access open access literature easily.

-Public libraries may answer millions of reference questions every year.
+Public and academic libraries in the US answer over seven million questions weekly.
 The Boston Public Library answers more than one million reference questions annually.